A Public Sphere for Poetry, Politics, and Nature

 In popular culture, the poem is often recited, sometimes ironically or apocryphally:

-This post was written and compiled by Michael Simms for Vox Populi.
+This post was compiled by Michael Simms for Vox Populi.